tygentai/tygent-js/examples/n8n-openweathermap/README.md

 The workflow fetches the current temperature using the [Open-Meteo](https://open-meteo.com/) API for New York City and then asks an OpenAI model (via LangChain) what time of day would be best for a walk.
 The file `Cron_Find_Best_Time_For_Walk.json` shows the corresponding n8n workflow.

 `tygent-openweathermap.ts` demonstrates how the same logic can be expressed with Tygent.
-Nodes are defined for fetching the weather from Open-Meteo and evaluating walking conditions with OpenAI, then executed by the Tygent scheduler.
+Nodes are defined for fetching the weather from Open-Meteo and evaluating walking conditions with an accelerated OpenAI call via `accelerate()`, then executed by the Tygent scheduler.
 This allows further optimization (parallelization, rate limiting, auditing, etc.) while keeping the overall logic intact.